JunyongKang/2025/_pages/submitting.md

 Download or fork our [repository](https://github.com/iclr-blogposts/2025).
 You will be submitting a pull request this repository.

-### Creating a Blog Post

-To create a blog post in Markdown format, you can modify the [example]({% post_url 2025-04-28-distill-example %}) Markdown post `_posts/2025-04-28-distill-example.md` and rename it to `_posts/2025-04-28-[SUBMISSION NAME].md`, where `[SUBMISSION NAME]` is the name of your submission.
-You can see the result of the sample post .

-While most users will want to create a post in the Markdown format, it is also possible to create a post in HTML format.
-For this, modify instead the example  `_posts/2025-04-28-distill-example2.html` and rename it to `_posts/2025-04-28-[SUBMISSION NAME].html`.
-(NOTE: HTML is not officially supported, use at your own risk).

 You must modify the file's header (or 'front-matter') as needed.